Lab Personnel

 Adam Long, MSc

-Since graduating with his Masters, Adam has gone on to work for several consulting archaeology firms across Southern Ontario.
-He is currently the Senior Archaeologist/Field Director at Parslow Heritage Consultancy Inc., a new, Toronto-based, minority focused CRM firm established in 2018 that provides archaeological and cultural heritage assessments across the Province.
-When not working he is an avid baker, and lives with his husband and two cats in the GTA.
+Since graduating with his Masters, Adam Long is now the Senior Archaeologist/Field Director at Parslow Heritage Consultancy Inc., a new, Toronto-based, minority focused CRM firm established in 2018 that provides archaeological and cultural heritage assessments across the Province.

 Publications: